dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 A misconception of the origin of wove paper in the American colonies appears to have originated when scholars began to reference the time period in which "wove" was used to describe paper type.
 Prior, the term "wove" was not readily mentioned in relation to papermaking or directly linked to the paper.
 Rather, it described the mould and the woven wire used, as it was finer than laid wire.
 The earlier term "vellum paper" was first used to describe wove paper due to the finely woven "brass vellum" (brass wire cloth) that produced a smooth, vellum-like surface.
 In subsequent years, "wove" was more commonly used to describe this paper type as distinct from laid. <a href="#footnotes">(20)</a>

 One of the earliest uses of "wove" as a descriptive term for paper type was by papermaking entrepreneur Henry Fourdrinier.
-In his July 24,1806 patent for the Fourdrinier papermaking machine, Fourdrinier described the following: "The method of making a machine for paper of indefinite length, laid and wove, with separate moulds…a number of moulds, of the description called laid or wove, any number of which (being of the same size or denomination) are capable of forming one long mould, in which situation the said moulds are hooked or fastened together." <a href="#footnotes">(21)</a> By the early nineteenth century, wove paper was considered superior to laid paper and had begun to replace its use in correspondence. <a href="#footnotes">(22)</a>
+In his July 24,1806 patent for the Fourdrinier papermaking machine, Fourdrinier described the following: "The method of making a machine for paper of indefinite length, laid and wove, with separate mould . . . a number of moulds, of the description called laid or wove, any number of which (being of the same size or denomination) are capable of forming one long mould, in which situation the said moulds are hooked or fastened together." <a href="#footnotes">(21)</a> By the early nineteenth century, wove paper was considered superior to laid paper and had begun to replace its use in correspondence. <a href="#footnotes">(22)</a>

 Having established the origins of wove paper in the American colonies with clarity, it was imperative to understand how the Committee of Five members had direct access to woven wire paper.
 Committee member Benjamin Franklin had a decades-long personal and professional friendship with Thomas Wilcox, owner of the Willcox Paper Mill at Ivy Mills, and visited the Willcox mill frequently. <a href="#footnotes">(23)</a> According to an article published by John Willcox outlining the history of the Willcox Paper Mill at Ivy Mills, Thomas Willcox supplied the paper for Benjamin Franklin's Philadelphia newspaper early in their mutual friendship, and Franklin is credited for initiating the first orders of paper for colonial and Continental currency through Thomas Willcox and Ivy Mills.
 On June 23, 1775, Franklin was appointed to a congressional committee to have printing plates engraved and to supply proper paper necessary for printing Continental currency. <a href="#footnotes">(24)</a> Joseph WIllcox reported seeing examples of Continental currency printed on American wove paper from Willcox Paper Mill as early as 1775. <a href="#footnotes">(25)</a>